shenef/Boktai-Speedrunning/src/shinbok/any.md

 ## Before starting

-If playing on BizHawk, set Skip BIOS to FALSE and RTC to FALSE in the GBA Settings(Requires v2.6.3+):
+If playing on BizHawk, set Skip BIOS to FALSE and RTC to FALSE in the GBA Settings (Requires v2.6.3+):
 ![](./assets/images/emu_settings.webp)

-Set the system time to July 21st 2005 at 8PM (2005/08/21 20:00):
+Set the system time to July 21st 2005 at 8PM (2005/07/21 20:00):
 ![](./assets/images/igt.webp)

 ## Setting up the Grand Master password